Mathematical Reasoning Mock Test 16: 2026 NSW Selective Format

 Question

-In the pie chart below, the 'Electronics' sector has an angle of 108 degrees.
-If total sales were $150,000, how much revenue came from sectors other than Electronics?
+A pie chart of shop sales shows that the Electronics sector has a sector angle of 108°.
+Total sales were $150,000.
+How much revenue came from all sectors other than Electronics?

 Options